 In almost all Australian states (excluding Victoria and Queensland), labour-hire companies are merely required to comply with the usual state and federal workplace relations systems, with no additional legal duties.
 As with other businesses, these laws ensure that workers’ welfare is sufficiently protected.

 What is Labour-Hire Management Software?

-Labour-hire management software is a tool that self-perform and subcontractors can utilise via mobile apps/desktop computers to increase quality, safety, scheduling, and tracking work progress.
+Labour-hire management software is a tool that self-perform and subcontractors can utilise via mobile apps/desktop computers to increase quality, safety, scheduling, and tracking of work progress.
 Labour hire contractors can use operations software to digitise workflows such as:

 - Staff Scheduling